Coaching is unlocking a person’s potential to maximize their own performance. It is helping them to learn rather than teaching them.

 The next step in the workplace coaching process involves making a commitment to action.

 The tasks you assign the coachee must match their level of competence and confidence.
-Moreover, you must specify a given time frame for the accomplishment of these tasks.
+Moreover, you must specify a timeframe for the accomplishment of each task.

-Here are several questions to ask the coachee to get this process started:
+Here are several questions to ask the coachee to get the ball rolling: